EmaMaker/miniNAS/README.md

 https://gist.github.com/mosquito/b23e1c1e5723a7fd9e6568e5cf91180f

 * gitea: contains app.ini config file for gitea.
 Place it in $GITEA_DATADIR/gitea/conf/
-* nginx: contains nginx template. $NGINX_TMPL needs to point to it.
+* nginx: contains custom nginx configs. $NGINX_CONF_DIR needs to point to it.

 * ddclient: DDClient config script, location depends on the distro.
 Activate its systemd entry.
 DDclient updates the dns record with the public ip of the machine.
 I use google domains so it's configured for that, stripped down of the creds of course.
 Examples for different services can be found on the ddclient wiki.